Visiting Taroko Gorge for the first time and not sure how to plan the perfect Taroko tour? This post has you covered!

 Altitude: 60m | Length of trail: 4.4km | Time: 3-4 hrs | Difficulty: Fairly Easy | MAP

-Just a short drive or walk from the park’s Visitors Centre you will find the Shakadang trail.
+Just a short drive or walk from the park’s Visitors Center, you will find the Shakadang trail.
 There is a small parking area near the Shakadang bridge’s entrance if you need parking.
 The trailhead starts to the right of the bridge – follow the small staircase down to start the hike.

-The trail ends at 3D Cabin and if you want to continue past this point you would need an entry permit to do so.
+The trail ends at 3D Cabin, and if you want to continue past this point, you would need an entry permit to do so.
 You can find more details on obtaining permits for Dali and Datung here.

 Eternal Spring Shrine Trail (Changchun Trail)

 Altitude: 85m | Length of trail: 1.35km | Time: 30mins | Difficulty: Fairly Easy | MAP

 No visit to Taroko Gorge would be complete without dropping by one of the most iconic landmarks in Taiwan – the Eternal Spring Shrine.
 The shrine was built in memory of 226 veterans who died constructing the Central Cross-Island Highway between 1956-1960 and plays an important role in the park’s history.

-The small shrine is perched on the side of a mountain and a beautiful waterfall flows nearby.
+The small shrine is perched on the side of a mountain, and a beautiful waterfall flows nearby.
 It’s a spectacular sight to see and one you definitely shouldn’t miss when visiting Taroko Gorge.

-Unfortunately, the trail leading to the shrine is currently closed due is to construction (until end August), but you can still get an amazing view from the observation deck.
-The small coffee shop beneath the walkway also offers an excellent vantage point and is a terrific spot to enjoy a cuppa whilst marveling at the shrine from a distance.
+If you don’t feel like hiking via the East trailhead, you can still get an amazing view from the observation deck.
+The small coffee shop beneath the walkway also offers an excellent vantage point and is a terrific spot to enjoy a cuppa while marveling at the shrine from a distance.
 The entrance is right next to the bus stop.

 The Swallow Grotto (Yanzikou Trail)

 Altitude: 274m | Length of trail: 1.37km | Time: 10-30 mins | Difficulty: Easy | MAP

 The hike follows the old road all the way to Jinheng Bridge and is an easy walk.
-Generally, you only need about 20 minutes to finish a leg but as the scenery is mindblowing, work on a bit more if you want to stop for photo ops.
+Generally, you only need about 20 minutes to finish a leg but as the scenery is mindblowing, work on more if you want to stop for photo ops.

-The best place to spot the rockface is from the observation deck at Jingheng Park, at the end of the trail.
+Apart from getting a bird’s-eye view of the magnificent gorge, potholes resembling swallow nests, and weird rock formations, you can also spot the” Chieftain Profile Rock” along the way.
+This rockface has been carved out by years and years of water erosion.
+The best place to spot this rockface is from the observation deck at Jingheng Park, at the trail’s end.
 It’s also an excellent spot to take a breather and enjoy the beautiful scenery.
 There is a small coffee shop where you can enjoy a bite to eat, grab some refreshments or shop for local souvenirs too.